trydave/Mentor4Nepal/README.md

   - Must have current/active TS/SCI security clearance and be willing and able to obtain CI Polygraph.
   - U.S. Citizenship is required along with the ability to obtain and maintain a U.S. government security clearance.
 - Alternative markets are for a professional land surveyor (PLS), certified geographic information systems professional (GISP), or a developer.
 The best is developer if you develop your skillset before entering the US or start a license for PLS, GISP, or remote pilot-in-command (RPIC) licenses asap you enter the US.
 The last resort is third-party contractors like KBR, TetraTech or construction companies, etc with talent acquisition/recruitment firms like InSight Global with no benefits for 6 months.
-- Divide 3-5 category of jobs you see in the market like Sat Company, PrecAg, Utility, Construction, etc. and adapt your Resume and Coverletter as per these categories.
+- Divide 3-5 category of jobs you see in the market like Sat Company, PrecAg, Utility, Construction, etc. and adapt your Resume and Cover letter as per these categories.
 - Make details relevant to the job not what you did.
 Remember companies want average long term employee not smart short-term jumpers.
 - Always add "After selection,..." what you will do if selected that is relevant to the job and what you will try your best to learn.
 - US-based Geospatial jobs https://www.gislounge.com/gis-job-listings/